top of page

-"Toxin" like Botox, Dysport and Xeomin, paralyze the injected muscles, which will smooth over fine lines and wrinkles.
+"Toxin" like Botox and Dysport paralyze the injected muscles, which will smooth over fine lines and wrinkles.
 Dermal fillers, such as Restylane, Juvederm and Radiesse product lines, add volume.
 This can enhance facial features such as adding volume to the lips or cheek bones.
 It can also replace lost volume in the cheeks, lower face, temples and tear troughs.
 This can "fill" in Marionette lines, smokers lines, etc. It can help improve the appearance of scars.
 Filler works better for larger facial folds.

 What is a lip flip?

 A lip flip uses "toxin" to give the appearance of a fuller upper lip.
 Dr. Janice will do 2-4 small injections of toxin to the top of the upper lip area.
 It is especially helpful for people whose top lip "disappears" when they smile.